dsim115/JAVASCRIPT-PROJECTS/README.md

 # JAVASCRIPT-PROJECTS
+## Introduction:
-This repository is for my tech academy JAVASCRIPT projects
+This is my repository for all the work and information I will work on during my JAVASCRIPT coursework.